Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Deep Learning assisted heuristic Tree Search

 \subsection{Branch pruning functions}

-Using the function $\mprob$, we artificially limit the branches that are explored in a given node to only those with sufficiently high probability.
-We define three simple functions, two of which that adjust the width to the depth of the search.
-The intuition for this is that at the top of the tree picking the wrong branch can be extremely costly, as the optimal solution or near optimal solutions may be removed from the tree.
-Mistakes further down in the search tree are not as bad, as the policy DNN will likely choose a good search path in a neighboring node.
-On problems where the cost function is proportional to the tree depth, we make $\mprob$ reactive and update $\maxd$ whenever a new best solution is found.
-This adapts the pruning to the depth in which the best solutions are found.
+Using the function $\mprob$, we artificially limit the branches that are explored in a given node $n$.
+Only branches with a probability value above the value returned by the function $\mprob$ are explored.
+Often, this is only the case for a single branch of a node.
+We define three simple functions, two of which adjust the number of child nodes to be explored to the costs of the solution associated with $n$.
+The intuition for this is that at the top of the tree (where costs of the associated solutions are low) picking the wrong branch can be extremely costly, as the optimal solution or near-optimal solutions may be removed from the tree.
+Mistakes further down in the search tree are not as bad, as the branching DNN will likely choose a good search path in a neighboring node.

-All three functions accept the parameters $(p, r, \sdepth, \maxd)$, which are the branch pruning adjustment parameter, the maximum probability assigned to any branch, the current depth of the search, and the maximum possible depth, respectively.
-Each of the three $\mprob$ variants returns a value less than or equal to 1, and any branch assigned a probability by the policy DNN less than the value is pruned.
+All three functions accept the parameters $(p, r, \costc, \costb)$, which are the branch pruning adjustment parameter, the maximum probability assigned to any branch, the cost $\scost(n)$ of the solution associated with $n$, and the cost of the best seen solution.
+Each of the three $\mprob$ variants returns a value less than or equal to 1, and any branch assigned a probability by the branching DNN less than the value is pruned.

 The function $\mprob\textsc{-Constant}$ is the simplest of all the functions, as it simply returns $p$ scaled to the largest probability $r$ and ignores all other input as follows: